HAKorea/gitpages_source/source/_integrations/yi.markdown

 {% configuration %}
 name:
+  description: A human-friendly name for the camera.
   required: true
   type: string
 host:
+  description: The IP address or hostname of the camera.
   required: true
   type: string
 password:
+  description: The password for the FTP server running on the camera.
+Can be any string as the current firmware doesn't allow setting FTP passwords.
   required: true
   type: string
 path:
+  description: The path to the raw MP4 files.
   required: false
   type: string
   default: /media/mmcblk0p1/record
 username:
+  description: The user that can access the FTP server.
   required: false
   type: string
   default: root